edgexfoundry/edgex-docs/docs_src/design/adr/013-Device-Service-Events-Message-Bus.md

 #### Core Data

 Core data will also require additional configuration to be able to subscribe to receive Events from the MessageBus.
-As describe above in the  [MessageBus Topics](#messagebus-topics) section, the `PublishTopic` will optionally have placeholders for the `DeviceProfileName` and `DeviceName` which get replaced with the actual `DeviceProfileName` and `DeviceName`.
-If the place holders do not exist in the configured `PublishTopic` value, then the value is used as is.
+As describe above in the  [MessageBus Topics](#messagebus-topics) section, the `PublishTopicPrefix` will have `DeviceProfileName` and `DeviceName` added to create the actual Public Topic.

 ##### [MessageQueue]

-The `MessageQueue` section will be  changed so that the `Topic` property changes to `PublishTopic` and `SubscribeEnabled` and `SubscribeTopic` will be added.
+The `MessageQueue` section will be  changed so that the `Topic` property changes to `PublishTopicPrefix` and `SubscribeEnabled` and `SubscribeTopic` will be added.
 As with device services configuration, the `Username` & `Password` have been replaced with `Authmode` & `SecretPath` for secure connections.
 See **[Secure Connections](#secure-connections)** section below for details.
 In addition, the Boolean `SubscribeEnabled` property will be used to control if the service subscribes to Events from the MessageBus or not.

 ```toml
 [MessageQueue]